throrin19/Android-Validator/README.md

 +   **EmailValidator** : Ensures that the field does contain a email address.
 You can also define a regex to check for a particular domain name with the function `setDomainName(DomainRegexp)`.
 Example for **gmail.com** domain : `setDomainName("gmail\\.com")`.
 +   **NotEmptyValidator** : Ensures that the field is not empty.
 +   **UrlValidator** : Ensures that the field is a valid url.
 +   **Custom Validator** : You can create your own Validator.
-To do this, you can just create class extends Validator :
+To do this, you can just create class extends AbstractValidator :

-        public class CustomValidator extends Validator
+        public class CustomValidator extends AbstractValidator
         {
             private int mErrorMessage = R.string.validator_custom; // Your custom error message